 Another important consideration to keep in mind is that SEO is "search engine optimization", not merely "website optimization".
 SEO is the art and science of optimizing every aspect of your online presence for Google and other search engines.

-Everywhere your business appears online ─ from your website, to your Google My Business listing, to your Yelp business listing, and more ─ can be enhanced with SEO for improved search results.
+Everywhere your business appears online ─ from your website, to your Google Business Profile, to your Yelp business listing, and more (including YouTube videos) ─ can be enhanced with SEO for improved search results.

-Local citations are perfect examples for this use of SEO.
-A local citation is any listing or other online source that includes the name, address, and phone (referred to as NAP) of your business.
-Along with Google My Business and Yelp, other prominent sites for your NAP include Facebook, LinkedIn, Manta, and more.
+Local citations are perfect examples for off-site use of SEO.
+A local citation is any listing or other online source that includes the name, address, and phone (collectively referred to as NAP) of your business.
+Along with Google Business and Yelp, other prominent sites for your NAP can include LinkedIn, Manta, and more.
 And ─ just as with your Google and Yelp listings ─ your information on other sites can also be improved for greater SEO benefit.
-(Including your YouTube videos!)